corda/training.corda.net/README.md

 ## Sidebar content

 The sidebar content (left main navigation) is dynamically loaded in `gatsby-config.js` by importing `content/structure.js`.
 This file can include further subfiles to build a content tree.

+## Plugins

+### Prism Code highlighting
+Build-in module.

+For all available languages and their tags, see the [Prism list of supported languages](https://prismjs.com/#supported-languages)